Case File Overview

 The autopsy later revealed that the left side of Jacqueline’s face and head had been severely beaten, her body had been scratched repeatedly by what appeared to be the murderer’s fingernails, there was no indication of sexual penetration, and she had been strangled with her scarf.
 It has been suggested that the injuries that occurred to Jacqueline’s left side may have happened while she was in the passenger seat of the vehicle that picked her up from the bus stop.

 The tire-tread impressions found in the snow at the crime scene are some of the best evidence in Jacqueline’s case.
 The authorities brought in special lighting, took multiple photographs, and made plaster casts of the impressions.
 Vehicle experts determined that the prime suspect in Jacqueline’s murder drove a unique vehicle with “four completely different tires in terms of make, model, and tread depth, in addition to the worst alignment problems they had ever seen in a vehicle still operating and on the road in the wintertime.”

-A tremendous amount of forensic evidence was found at the crime scene, including blood, semen, and the tire-tread impressions mentioned above; however, both this treasure trove of evidence and a police investigation that has spanned decades have yet to identify Jacqueline’s killer.
+A tremendous amount of forensic evidence was found at the crime scene, including blood, semen, and the tire-tread impressions perviously mentioned; however, neither this treasure trove of evidence nor a police investigation that has spanned decades have yet to identify Jacqueline’s killer.

 Case File Theories

 Could Jacqueline have been abducted by someone who just happened to drive by her at the bus stop that night?
 I suppose this is possible.
 However, crimes of this nature are exceptionally rare, and even though it was a different time I find it hard to believe that Jacqueline would have willingly entered the vehicle of a total stranger.